r-map/rmap/doc/sphinx/server_rmap/server_rmap.rst

-login at management interface with user "guest" and password "guest" on overview page use import definition to configure exchange, queue and users with the same management interface remove "guest" user and login with a new real user
+login at management interface with user "guest" and password "guest" on overview page use import definition to configure exchange, queue and users importing the file:

+`rabbit_server_data_ingestion.json <https://raw.githubusercontent.com/r-map/rmap/master/rabbitmq/rabbit_server_data_ingestion.json>`_

+with the same management interface set all the user's password and remove "guest" user if present and login with a new real user.

 Monit